Adriankhl/relativitization/docs/design.md

 * Commands(Parallel): universe server execute commands based on the space-time interval
 * Check: e.g. player dead, new player
 * Clean up newPlayerList stored in PlayerData
-* Universe server convert mutable data to immutable data, save latest data, drop oldest data
+* Universe server update the universe data by replacing the latest slice
 * Universe server is ready after save
 * AI(Parallel): Universe server run the ai to determine command list
 * Universe client check if the universe server is ready, if ready, download 3D view